apache/jspwiki-site/src/main/jbake/content/general/downloads.md

 You will be prompted for a mirror - if the file is not found on yours, please be patient, as it may take 24 hours to reach all mirrors.

 Note: When downloading from a mirror, please be sure to verify that checksums and signatures are correct.
-To do so, use the checksum and <br/>signature files from the main Apache site at https://downloads.apache.org/jspwiki.
-Find here the <a class="external" href="https://downloads.apache.org/jspwiki/KEYS">KEYS</a> file, which contains all OpenPGP keys <br/>we use to sign releases.
+To do so, use the checksum and signature files from the main Apache site at https://downloads.apache.org/jspwiki.
+Find here the <a class="external" href="https://downloads.apache.org/jspwiki/KEYS">KEYS</a> file, which contains all OpenPGP keys we use to sign releases.

 **Previous source and binary distributions** are available through the <a class="external" href="https://archive.apache.org/dist/jspwiki/"> Apache archives</a>.